9 Tips for How to Make Your Website Look More Professional

 3. Minimize Loading Time: Reduce page load time and increase engagement

 It doesn’t matter how professional your website looks.
 If the viewer needs to wait 10 seconds for your page to load, you’ve lost them already.
-The stats are clear: according to Kissmetrics, the longer a web page takes to load, the higher the page abandonment rate.
+The stats are clear: one in two website visitors will leave if the page takes more than 6 seconds to load.
 Also, slow loading time will negatively affect your Google search ranking, burying your site among lower rankings in search results.
 Like SEO, loading time will be affected by the page design and programming.
 There are many ways to improve your page speed, such as optimizing the code, reducing the number of redirects, optimizing images, and more.
 Check out this quick list from Moz to get more tips to increase your page speed.

 4. Custom vs Template Design: Choose the best design option for your needs and budget